-At Devine Dentistry, we can treat TMJ and its symptoms through our own program of neuromuscular dentistry.
-Dr. Devine will evaluate your bite and jaw to detect if TMJ exists, and then provide treatment through any one of a variety of methods.
+At Devine Dentistry, we can treat TMJ and its symptoms through our own program of treatment.
+Dr. Devine will evaluate your bite and jaw to detect if TMJ exists, and then provide relief through any one of a variety of methods.

 If you would like to schedule a consultation for a TMJ evaluation, contact the office of Devine Dentistry by calling (615) 269-4209.

 Devine Dentistry is proud to serve patients living in the areas of Belle Meade, Green Hills and Nashville in Tennessee.